DorkHelmet/rankingsystems/CTA-RankingSystem-2023-12-15.md

 * Gold
 * Platinum
 * Diamond
+* Legendary
   * Gladiator - The Top 11-110 in Diamond
   * Champion - The Top 1-10 in Diamond

-Each tier (Bronze - Platinum) is split into two divisions "II" and "I", Each Division is made up of 150 LPs. where it goes from Bronze II -> Bronze I -> Silver II ...
+Each tier (Bronze - Diamond) is split into two divisions "II" and "I", Each Division is made up of 150 LPs. where it goes from Bronze II -> Bronze I -> Silver II ...

 ## Bronze
 * A new player starts in Bronze II, with 100 LPs.